UNIVERSAL DESIGN FOR LEARNING FOR SOCIAL STUDIES

 - topics connected to current events

-- questions and topics with a dramatic flair
+- questions and topics with flair

-- personalization of the content to maximize student interest
+Personalize content to maximize student interest:

 - topics of study that have cultural relevance to the student’s own environment, heritage, location, or situation

-- topics or sources in an area of interest or mastery of the student (will vary with each student)
+- topics or sources in an area of interest or mastery of the student

 Primary source representations can include:

 - Text passages (with related translations and transcriptions)

 - Personal narratives and letters

 - Maps and blueprints